TaylanUB/scheme-bytestructures/README.md

 Setting and getting values is fairly straightforward:

+    (bytestructure-set! bytestructure index ... value)
-    (bytestructure-ref bytevector descriptor index ...)
+    (bytestructure-ref bytestructure index ...)

 For example, using the `my-struct` from above:

+    (define bs (bytestructure my-struct)) ;; my_struct_t bs = {0};
+    (bytestructure-set! bs 'y 2 42)       ;; bs.y[2] = 42
-    (bytestructure-ref bv my-struct 'y 2) ;; my_struct.y[2]
+    (bytestructure-ref bs 'y 2)           ;; bs.y[2]

 (The field-name `y` is also called an "index" in our terminology.)

-Setting values is analogous:
+The syntaxes `bytestructure-set!*` and `bytestructure-ref*` are similar, but instead of a bytestructure, they take a raw bytevector, an initial offset indicating where the structure starts in the bytevector, and a bytestructure descriptor.

-    (bytestructure-set! bytevector descriptor index ... value)
+    (bytestructure-set!* bytevector offset descriptor index ... value) (bytestructure-ref* bytevector offset descriptor index ...)

-E.g.:

-    (bytestructure-set! bv my-struct 'y 2 42) ;; my_struct.y[2] = 42

 A "ref-helper" exists which, although part of the internals, could be useful to user code and so is exported from the module as well.
-It's like the referencing syntax, but takes no bytevector, and returns two values; an offset, and a descriptor for continuing the referencing from whatever point the provided indices ended:
+It's like the referencing syntax, but takes only a descriptor instead of a bytestructure, and returns two values: an offset, and a descriptor for continuing the referencing from whatever point the provided indices
+ended:

     (bytestructure-ref-helper uint8-v3-v5 2)
     ===> 6, uint8-v3 ;; Two uint8-v3s were skipped, so offset 6.